tandersn/GNRC-Flowgraphs/tbc_show_VITS/README.md

 ## Steps to use:

-You'll gnu radio companion packages installed and all dependencies
+You'll need gnu radio companion packages installed and all dependencies

 Open the flowgraph, edit the path field of 'file source block' and 'file sink block' (if you want to save a file)